Applicable Law from a German Perspective

 If a German certificate of inheritance and/or a German certificate of executorship is requested, a foreign executor or administrator must first determine if he/she is entitled to a German certificate of executorship.

-Under the laws applicable prior to the implementation of Brussels IV, a German certificate of executorship was never issued to a foreign administrator or administrator with the Will annexed.
-Application of Brussels IV, can result in foreign law governing the administration of the estate.
-Accordingly a foreign administrator, in specific situations, may be entitled to a German certificate of executorship.
-However, this law is in flux and still subject to interpretation and German courts currently are reluctant to follow this argument.
-Further, as probate proceedings may take month or years in Germany, it is generally not advisable to rely on such an argument as it may result in additional delays and/or complications.
+Under the laws applicable before the implementation of Brussels IV, a German certificate of executorship was never issued to a foreign administrator or administrator with the Will annexed.
+Application of Brussels IV can result in foreign law governing the administration of the estate.
+Accordingly, a foreign administrator, in specific situations, may be entitled to a German certificate of executorship.
+However, this law is in flux and still subject to interpretation, and German courts are currently reluctant to follow this argument.
+Further, as probate proceedings may take months or years in Germany, it is generally not advisable to rely on such an argument, as it may result in additional delays and/or complications.

-A foreign executor is entitled to receive a German certificate of executorship if it can be established that it was the testator`s intention that he should settle the German estate and he was not simply named as executor because an executor or administrator is required under foreign law.
-If a foreign executor or administrator does not qualify for a German certificate of executorship, he cannot effectively administer the estate unless the heirs - who will in absence of a German executor administer the estate themselves - provide him with power of attorney.
+A foreign executor is entitled to receive a German certificate of executorship if it can be established that it was the testator`s intention that he should settle the German estate, and he was not simply named as executor because an executor or administrator is required under foreign law.
+If a foreign executor or administrator does not qualify for a German certificate of executorship, he cannot effectively administer the estate unless the heirs, who will, in the absence of a German executor, administer the estate themselves, provide him with power of attorney.

-A foreign trustee generally is entitled to receive a German certificate of executorship with regard to the trust assets in Germany as German courts generally characterize a trustee as a durable executor (Dauertestamentsvollstrecker).
-In some situations, e.g. because he was a also a beneficiary of the trust, he may also qualify for a German certificate of inheritance.
+A foreign trustee generally is entitled to receive a German certificate of executorship with regard to the trust assets in Germany, as German courts generally characterize a trustee as a durable executor (Dauertestamentsvollstrecker).
+In some situations, e.g., because he was also a beneficiary of the trust, he may also qualify for a German certificate of inheritance.

 Please note: If the trust document does not comply with the formalities of a will, it may be ineffective from a German perspective with regard to the testamentary aspects.

-In addition to the German certificate of executorship, a German certificate of inheritance may be required, e.g. if the estate comprises real estate in Germany and the heir shall be registered as new owner in the land registry (Grundbuch).
+In addition to the German certificate of executorship, a German certificate of inheritance may be required, e.g., if the estate comprises real estate in Germany and the heir shall be registered as the new owner in the land registry (Grundbuch).

 Application for a German Certificate of Inheritance and/or Executorship

-The application can be signed by an attorney-in-fact (e.g. German lawyer) or other representative, e.g. a (German) guardian (Vormund) or custodian (Betreuer).
-However, unless the German probate court has waived this requirement, at least one heir or the (designated) German executor (Testamentsvollstrecker) must personally affirm in lieu of an oath that he/she is not aware of anything that contradicts his statements and certain fact are true.
+The application can be signed by an attorney-in-fact (e.g., German lawyer) or other representative, e.g,. a (German) guardian (Vormund) or custodian (Betreuer).
+However, unless the German probate court has waived this requirement, at least one heir or the (designated) German executor (Testamentsvollstrecker) must personally affirm in lieu of an oath that he/she is not aware of anything that contradicts his statements and certain facts are true.
 See 352 FamFG.
-Such affirmation in lieu of an oath (eidesstattliche Versicherung) must be made in front of a German probate court (Nachlassgericht), a German notary (Notar) or a German Consul.
+Such affirmation in lieu of an oath (eidesstattliche Versicherung) must be made in front of a German probate court (Nachlassgericht), a German notary (Notar), or a German Consul.

 If the applicant does not have sufficient command of German, the the German Notary (Notar) or German Consul will verbally translate the full contents of the application document to English or, if the Notary or the Consul is not willing to do so, a sworn translator must be present when the Notary or Consul reads out loud the application document and translate it into English.

 After the signing of the application, the German notary or the German Consulate generally hands over the notarized application document to the applicant or his representative, who then has to file it with the competent German probate court (Nachlassgericht).
-The probate court then sends a copy of the application document and all supporting documents to all interested persons (e.g. intestate heirs).
-If there is a will, the probate court sends a court certified copy of the will to each interested person.
-This proceeding is referred to as opening of the Will (Testamentseröffnung).
+The probate court then sends a copy of the application document and all supporting documents to all interested persons (e.g., intestate heirs).
+If there is a will, the probate court sends a court-certified copy of the will to each interested person.
+This proceeding is referred to as the opening of the Will (Testamentseröffnung).

 Issuance of the Certificate of Inheritance or Certificate of Executorship

-For additional information on the proceedure to obtain a German certificate of inheritance, in particular in contentious matters, please refer to our article German of inheritance.
+For additional information on the procedure to obtain a German certificate of inheritance, in particular in contentious matters, please refer to our article German Certificate of Inheritance.

 Settling the Estate in Germany